 The usual problem of small breweries is the difficulty to maintain the same taste and characteristics among brewed batches.
 In our system, all measurements are saved into our database.
 The data analysis then helps us to replicate measurements, improve brewing effectiveness and to save money during the process.

-The hotel itself is automated project as well and is interconnected with the brewery, allowing energy-efficient operation.
-Heat produced by the brewing is re-used in the hotel central heating system and for heating the water supply in bathrooms.
+The hotel itself is an automated project as well and is interconnected with the brewery, allowing energy-efficient operation.
+The heat produced by the brewing is re-used in the hotel central heating system and for heating the water supply in bathrooms.

 |Launch date||April 2016|